Project Descriptions

 Supervisor: Prof. Tara Drake (Physics & Astronomy), Lab Webpage.

 Research Overview.
 The Drake Lab researches nonlinear optics in microscopic waveguides.
-Our current focus is on "microcombs" -- optical frequency combs formed in dielectric microring resonators via cascaded four-wave mixing.
-Microcombs are key components in compact optical atomic clocks and optical synthesizers, on-chip spectrometers, and integrated quantum systems.
+Our current focus is on "microcombs" -- optical frequency combs formed in microscopic rings printed on a silicon wafer.
+Microcombs are promising tech for the next generation of GPS navigation, making ultra-stable lasers, microchip-sized spectrometers for chemical and biomedical applications, and integrated systems for quantum information.

 Supervision.
 The student will be supervised by Dr. Drake and will work directly with a graduate student RA.